 - 1. The program has a mathematics proficiency requirement which can be fulfilled in either of two ways: - a. by achieving a score of 4 or 5 on the Advanced Placement Calculus AB or Calculus BC examination, or - b. by earning a grade of "C-" or better in MAT 121 Applied Calculus or MAT 131 Calculus I. Students satisfying the mathematics proficiency requirement in this manner should take the mathematics placement examination (see Sec.
-5.4.3.) no later than the start of their first semester at Oglethorpe to ensure the requirement and any prerequisites it demands have been satisfied prior to enrolling in ECO 220 Intermediate Microeconomics.

-ECO 120 Principles of Microeconomics

-ECO 122 Principles of Macroeconomics

-ECO 220 Intermediate Microeconomics

-ECO 222 Intermediate Macroeconomics

-- 3. Completion of two upper level courses in Economics. - 4.
+5.4.1. and Sec.
+5.4.3.) no later than the start of their first semester at Oglethorpe to ensure the requirement and any prerequisites it demands have been satisfied prior to enrolling in ECO 220 Intermediate Microeconomics. - 2.
+Completion of all of the following courses: - ECO 120 Principles of Microeconomics - ECO 122 Principles of Macroeconomics - ECO 220 Intermediate Microeconomics - ECO 222 Intermediate Macroeconomics - 3.
+Completion of two upper level courses in Economics. - 4.
 Additional requirements and things to note: - a.
 A grade of "C-" or better is required in all courses contributing to the minor. - No upper level courses within taken in completion of the minor can be used towards any other major or minor offered within the division of economics and business administration.
 (Back to ToC)